 And a small server capable of running Node.Js with Etherpad-Lite: http://etherpad.org/

-Optionally Spreadsheets are supported via Ethercalc, but I have not tried this yet.
+Optionally Spreadsheets are supported via Ethercalc, see further below.

 Here is also a nice video of some advanced features and scalability of Etherpad: https://youtu.be/uVFQ5KgtMrM